gbraad-unitedstack/open-source-culture/md/01-introduction.md

 professional like gnu) for 386(486) AT clones.
 ```

+frustrated by the licensing and design of MINIX

 ```
 Yes - it's free of any minix code, and it has a multi-threaded fs.
 ```

-frustrated by the licensing of MINIX

 ## 1992